WHAT IF: Historical fiction in the architectural design studio

 ART NOUVUEA: Hector Guimard (#8); Victor Horta (#9); Charles Rennie Mackintosh (#13); Lars Sonck (#20) Louis Sullivan (#21); Henry van de Velde (#22)

 ARCHITECTS: Within those clusters, not all architects fit comfortably in a single compartment.
 There is an obvious break in the work of Sir Edwin Lutyens, for example, between the Arts & Crafts character of his country houses and the later Classicism of his World War memorials.
 Likewise, Charles Rennie Mackintosh’s work exhibits qualities of the continental Art Nouveau, which had limited acceptance in the U.K., and the Arts & Crafts which was native to Britain.
-In the case of Modernism, the net has been cast wide enough to include Austrian Adolf Loos, the Belgian-born French architect Auguste Perret, and Californian Irving Gill; all of their work seems to share a tendency toward clean lines, simple massing, and crisp non- or minimally historical detail.
+In the case of Modernism, the net has been cast wide enough to include Austrian Adolf Loos, the Belgian-born French architect Auguste Perret, and Californian Irving Gill; all of their work seems to share a tendency toward clean lines, simple massing, and purged of all but crisp non- or minimally historical detail.

 - BEHRENS, Peter [1868-1940; Berlin]